shyamsg/JellyBelly/README.md

 # JellyBelly
 Toolset for vectorizing sequence data via spaced kmers

-# If you are here because of my talk at the embl PhD symposium I promise to push JellyBelly's code and manual very soon. :)
+# JellyBelly is a new project that will be in constant change.
+This master branch will always contain a working version.
+If you want to follow the latest changes and new functionality, be sure to add the "dev" branch.
+The dev branch will probably be a huge mess.

 # Dependencies
   JellyBelly has no mayor dependencies other than zlib.

-  JellyBelly uses [klib](https://github.com/attractivechaos/klib) (included in this repo) for handling sequence data.
+  JellyBelly uses [klib](https://github.com/attractivechaos/klib) (included in this repo) for handling sequence data and hashing of kmer sequences.

-  JellyBelly uses cmake and make for compilation
+  JellyBelly uses cmake and make for compilation.

 # Get and compile
     git clone --recursive https://github.com/7PintsOfCherryGarcia/JellyBelly.git